Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Practical MPCT formulation

 \subsection{Soft constraints}

 One of the well-known limitations of MPC when considering hard constraints, such as in~\eqref{eq:MPCT}, is the possible infeasibility of the optimization problem for a given~$\hat{x}(k)$.
 In this situation, the MPC controller cannot provide a control input, requiring the use of an auxiliary controller.
-This situation is expected when using linear MPC to control a nonlinear system, either due to disturbances or to plant-model mismatch.
-To deal with this issue, we relax hard inequality constraints into \emph{soft constraints}~\citep{Kerrigan2000SoftCA, Wabersich2022980}, whose violation is penalized in the cost function.
+This situation is expected when using linear MPC to control a nonlinear system, either due to disturbances, plant-model mismatch or estimation errors.
+To address this issue, hard inequality constraints are relaxed into \emph{soft constraints}~\citep{Kerrigan2000SoftCA, Wabersich2022980}, whose violation is penalized in the cost function.
 This ensures that the optimization problem is always feasible, enabling the controller to always compute a control input.

-In this article, we take the encoding of soft constraints presented in~\cite{Gracia_LCSS_24}.
-As an example, the constraint~\eqref{eq:sys_constraints_x} can be softened by replacing it with a nonsmooth term as

-in the objective function, where $\beta \in \R^{n}$ is a positive vector of coefficients penalizing the constraint violation of each element of~$x_i$.
+In this article, soft constraints are encoded as proposed in~\cite{Gracia_LCSS_24}.
+As an example, the constraint~\eqref{eq:sys_constraints_x} can be softened by replacing it with a nonsmooth term $\gamma_\beta(x_i ; \overline{x}, \underline{x})\doteq \sum_{j=1}^{n} \beta_{(j)} \text{max}({x_i}_{(j)}-\overline{x}_{(j)},\underline{x}_{(j)}-{x_i}_{(j)},0)$ in the objective function, where $\beta \in \R^{n}$ is a positive vector of coefficients penalizing the constraint violation of each element of~$x_i$.
 The remaining inequality constraints of the formulation~\eqref{eq:MPCT} can be relaxed in the same manner.
 This encoding retains the simple structure of the MPCT optimization problem, which is exploited by the numerical solver, as detailed in Section~\ref{sec:implementation}.